ytakzk/Hokusai/README.md

 }
 ```

-Or you can use your designed colors.
+Or you can use your favorite color combination.
 ```
 hokusai.colors = HOKColors(
     backGroundColor: UIColor.blackColor(),